Other Common Names

-NB: There are parasitic wasps in all major lineages of Aculeata, incl. the entire Chrysidoidea and many families of Vespoidea
+NB: There are parasitoid wasps in all major lineages of Aculeata, incl. the entire Chrysidoidea and many families of Vespoidea

-Some parasitic wasp cocoons are scattered on hosts' pages throughout the guide and grouped together here in Chris' Blog -- a simple guide
+Some parasitoid wasp cocoons are scattered on hosts' pages throughout the guide and grouped together here in Chris' Blog -- a simple guide